 They are built for different things though.
 The Aqua Terra is the cleaner, more restrained option.
 It works in a boardroom without looking out of place.
 The Diver 300M is a sports watch first, with real dive credentials and a look that stands out on the wrist.

-This article breaks down where the two actually differ, so you can make the call and move on.
+This article breaks down where the two actually differ, including how their 2026 pricing has shifted, so you can make the call and move on.

 Omega Aqua Terra Overview